fbpx

 April 23rd: The Perfect Nanny: a novel by Leila Slimani

-May 28th: H is for hawk by Helen Macdonald
+May 28th: H is for Hawk by Helen Macdonald

 Nonfiction Book Club – meets the fourth Saturday of the month @ 10:00 am in hybrid form – you choose in person or Zoom